 Alcohol causes loss of coordination and slows reaction times, as well as reducing the body’s core temperature and increasing the susceptibility to cold.
-Eating before bathing should also be avoided as it increases the risk of muscle cramps.

 Even during warm weather, temperatures in open waters are dangerously low.
 This can affect even strong swimmers, causing loss of strength and muscle coordination.
 Prolonged exposure to cold can cause hypothermia, inducing mental confusion and irrational behaviour.

 Open water used by animals can carry diseases such as Leptospirosis (Weil’s disease), which has flu-like symptoms and can be fatal.

 Murky or fast-flowing water can conceal hazards such as rocks or discarded rubbish.
 Jumping in can be deadly.

 Underwater plants can wrap around bathers, leading to breathing difficulties and panic.

 Just 15cm of fast flowing water can knock an adult off their feet.
 Deeper water with fast currents is extremely hazardous.

 - Only use venues designed for open-air bathing.